Components

 nodes (list[AbstractNode] or tuple[AbstractNode], optional) – Sequence of nodes that are to be stacked.
 They should all be of the same class (

-attributes of each edge should also be provided.
-Necessary ifnodes
+edgesare provided, the list ofnode1attributes of each edge should also be provided.
+Necessary ifnodesare not provided.

 Examples